twitter-archive/kestrel/docs/journal_format.md

 Normally, if it doesn't crash, the packing process will delete these older files after creating the pack file.
 Then it will rename the pack file to remove the ".pack" extension.

+## Journal packing strategy

+To keep from using an infinite amount of disk space, kestrel has a few strategies for erasing or compressing old journal files.

+- If the queue is empty, then after `defaultJournalSize` (usually 16MB) of journal is written, the file is erased and a new file is started.
+(This is the normal "steady-state" operation mode.)

+- If the queue is not in read-behind (that is, all of the queue's contents are in memory), and the journal files total more than `maxJournalSize` (usually 1GB), then the journal is rewritten from scratch.
+We know that will be no more than `maxMemorySize` (usually 128MB).

+- If the queue *is* in read-behind, a new journal file is started after each `maxMemorySize` (usually 128MB).
+At the beginning of each new file, a checkpoint is saved in memory with the current list of open transactions.

+  When the read-behind pointer reaches one of these checkpoints, the older files are replaced with a much smaller file containing only:

+  - the list of open transactions (from the checkpoint)
+  - a list of newly opened transactions since the checkpoint
+  - a count of removed items since the checkpoint
+  - the items currently on the in-memory portion of the queue

+The cons to this strategy are:

+- Up to `maxMemorySize` (usually 128MB) will be rewritten during each checkpoint.
+- If a kestrel has N live connections, up to N open transactions will be written out during each checkpoint.
+For 50k connections, each holding a 1KB transaction, that could be 50MB.